systemd/systemd/docs/HOME_DIRECTORY.md

 example for allowing a multi-purpose USB stick that contains both a home directory and a generic storage volume.)

-Rationale for including the encrypted user record in the the LUKS2 header:
+Rationale for including the encrypted user record in the LUKS2 header:
 Linux kernel file system implementations are generally not robust towards maliciously formatted file systems; there's a good chance that file system images can be used as attack vectors, exploiting the kernel.
 Thus it is